Describing the Albertina is challenging. Is it an art museum inside a palace? Or a palace inside an art museum? The happy answer is…both.

 Which is why most of the Albertina collection is inevitably and unfortunately not on show.
 Besides, many of the older, precious items are too fragile for permanent display.

 Dürer’s famous hare, for example, last popped out of its carefully-regulated storage in 2019 for the Dürer exhibition.
 Who knows when we can see it again?
+(The final section of the staterooms does include a facsimile of the work).

-But you also have exhibitions featuring artists with less extensive international reach, and other exhibitions that introduce us to lesser-known or local names that deserve wider recognition.
+But you also have exhibitions featuring artists with less extensive international reach.
+And other exhibitions that introduce us to lesser-known or local names that deserve wider recognition.

-The Albertina recently opened a second location on Karlsplatz square.
 The Albertina Modern features its own exhibitions that focus on 20th and 21st century art (as the name suggests).
 Those I’ve seen certainly continue the Albertinian tradition of excellence.

 (I made up the word Albertinian, but it sounds plausible.)